 The rancher who was hugged to death by a giant anteater near Inhaí.

-Most locals recognize the beauty of the mountains — and the importance of the waters that flow from them.
-But the continued creation of conservation units on formerly private lands is viewed by many as government overreach at best, and an indifferent intrusion at worst.
+While most locals recognize the inherent beauty of the mountains and the importance of the waters that flow from them, the ongoing creation of conservation units on formerly private lands is viewed by many as government overreach at best, and an indifferent intrusion at worst.

-The Espinhaço is rich in rare minerals — and home to some of Brazil’s historically poorest communities.
+The issue is largely economic: the Espinhaço is rich in rare minerals and flowers and home to some of Brazil’s historically poorest communities.
 Over just a few decades, many Park-adjacent towns have found themselves caught in a slow-motion proxy war between preservation and extraction, between tourism and survival.

 With environmentalists and mining lobbyists both shouting, you’re likely to hear a few colorful perspectives along the way.